OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-088.md

 ## Psalm 88:10

-> Will You perform wonders for the dead?
+> Will You work wonders for the dead?
 > Or will the departed spirits rise and praise You?

 > Selah

 ## Psalm 88:11

-> Will Your mercy be declared in the grave,
+> Will Your mercy be proclaimed in the grave,
 > Your faithfulness in Abaddon?

 ## Psalm 88:12

-> Will Your wonders be made known in the darkness?
+> Will Your wonders be revealed in the darkness?
 > And Your righteousness in the land of forgetfulness?

 ---